laanwj/laanwj.github.io/_posts/2016-09-17-seconddate-cnc.md

 as I'm furthest with analyzing that framework, but at first sight it appears that the SD modules for all these frameworks are based on the same underlying code - much of the binary and its data matches.

-The primary reason for its large size appears to be that it contains a copy of the regular expression library [PCRE](http://www.pcre.org/)<a href="#foot1" class="footref">1</a> as well as a weighty part of a C library required to support that, statically linked.
+The primary reason for its large size appears to be that it contains a copy of the open source regular expression library [PCRE](http://www.pcre.org/)<a href="#foot1" class="footref">1</a> as well as a weighty part of a C library required to support that, statically linked.